Human papilloma virus testing aims to identify women who may have a cervical abnormality and require further diagnostic testing.

 48.2.1 Management of cervical abnormalities

-There are few studies detailing the progression of low-grade abnormalities to cancer during pregnancy but this appears to be extremely rare NHMRC recommends investigation of abnormalities during pregnancy as follows :.
-The
+There are few studies detailing the progression of low-grade abnormalities to cancer during pregnancy but this appears to be extremely rare NHMRC 2005.
+The NHMRC recommends investigation of abnormalities during pregnancy as follows NHMRC 2005:

 - in general, women with a low-grade abnormality should have a repeat smear in 12 months